Vinz68/MeadowAppsTryOut/README.md

 ## Purpose
 The TryOuts are a collection of small Apps which are tested and working on the Meadow F7.
-Main purpose is to have small examples for a certain connected device and learn the Meadow APIs so these examples can serve as a quickstart.
+Main purpose is to have small examples for a certain connected device and learn the Meadow APIs so these examples can serve as a quick-start.

 ## Examples